 Some coping practices you can try on your own include journaling, meditation, and exercise.
 However, you should try reaching out to your loved ones for support.
-Coping becomes easier when you don’t feel like you’re taking on the world alone.
+Coping with grief becomes easier when you don’t feel like you’re taking on the world alone.

 Online therapy is an easy way to deal with grief